 This said, for those trading, the tax rules on NFTs in Canada are:

-Koinly is a crypto tax calculator that simplifies crypto tax.
-All you need to do is import your crypto transactions and it calculates your capital gains, losses, income and expenses in one simple tax summary.
+Koinly is a crypto tax calculator that simplifies crypto and NFT taxes.
+All you need to do is import your crypto transactions and it calculates your capital gains, losses, income, and expenses in one simple tax summary.